-If you are looking to decorate your home or office with gorgeous yet low-maintenance plants, succulents may be the best choice for you.
-Their resilient nature often makes them the best choice for people just beginning to tap into their green thumb or those who have little time to tend to their plants.
-While it is true that succulents require less watering, unless you are prepared to learn how to take care of these plants properly, you could wind up accidentally killing them.
+Succulents may be the best choice if you want to decorate your home or office with gorgeous yet low-maintenance plants.
+Their resilient nature makes them the best choice for people just beginning to tap into their green thumb or those with little time to tend to their plants.
+However, while it is true that succulents require less watering unless you are prepared to learn how to take care of these plants properly, you could wind up accidentally killing them.

 1. Watering